Wulff Land: Geography

 Wulff Land is a largely unglaciated and mountainous peninsula with a large firn cap, The Sven Hedin Firn, in its northern part.
 There are lakes with a landlocked fjord structure in the southern part where the Blue Cliffs rise above one of the lakes.

 In the southwest lies Aage Bistrup Land, and west of it the Ryder Glacier, across which lies Permin Land.

+Geology

+A number of geological formations have been defined in Wulff Land, some of which are fossil-bearing.
+The Wulff Land Formation, a sequence of black mudstones and fine-grained black or green siltstones, was erected by Hurst & Surlyk in 1982.
+Trace fossils dating back to the Silurian period have been found in the formation.